Point and Call Eliminates Almost All Errors

 The Japanese rail networks are famously safe, with one passenger death per 51.4 billion passenger kilometers.

 The New York City subway system started using a limited form of point and call in 1996, after a top MTA executive noticed its use during a trip to Japan.
-The conductor riding in a small cabin at the center of an MTA train must look out and point at a striped placard visible when the train is stopped at the correct place within the station.
-Two years later, the incidence of incorrect train placement along platforms had dropped by 57 percent.
+The conductor riding in a small cabin at the center of an MTA train must now look out and point at a striped placard visible when the train is stopped at the correct place within the station.
+Two years after requiring that step, the incidence of incorrect train placement along platforms had dropped by 57 percent.

 The Washington D.C.
 Metro system seems to also do a limited form of this.
 The driver is required to step across the cabin, slide open a window, and look back along the platform.
 Only then do they open the doors.

 Both the New York and Washington system were put in place after episodes of drivers stopping trains and opening the doors outside stations.
 They were opening the train doors into blank walls or tunnels.
 Their point and call procedures only help to prevent inappropriate door openings.
 As for people caught in closing doors, or items dropped on the platform or onto the tracks, that's still up to the passengers.